GregoriusG13/Greg_Portofolio/README.md

 📈 Seasonal Trends

-- Sales peak in Q2 and Q4 in most years
+- Sales peak in Q3 and Q4, especially Q4, making them crucial periods for inventory and marketing strategies
 - Useful for planning inventory and promotional bursts

 🏷 Category Trends